By ELLIOT SPAGAT, JOSHUA GOODMAN and CHRIS MEGERIAN

 “This ambitious agenda, no one knows exactly what it is, other than a series of bromides,” he said.

-The U.S. is hosting the summit for the first time since its launch in 1994, in Miami, as part of an effort to galvanize support for a free trade agreement stretching from Alaska to Patagonia.
+The Summit of the Americas was launched by President Bill Clinton as part of an effort to galvanize support for a free trade agreement stretching from Alaska to Argentina.

 But that goal was abandoned more than 15 years ago amid a rise in leftist politics in the region.
 With China’s influence expanding, most nations have come to expect — and need — less from Washington.

 As a result, the premier forum for regional cooperation has languished, at times turning into a stage for airing historical grievances, like when the late Venezuelan leader Hugo Chávez at the 2009 summit in Trinidad & Tobago gave President Barack Obama a copy of Eduardo Galeano’s classic tract, “The Open Veins of Latin America: Five Centuries of the Pillage of a Continent.”